Image Embedding Models: Which to Use and Why Fine-Tuning Wins in 2026

 Width.ai created a new retail product image classification model that outperforms the SOTA results from CLIP and Fashion CLIP on the most popular dataset in the domain.
 These models are commonly used in product matching use cases where photos are taken with lower resolution and zero control for noise and image angles.

-If you are unfamiliar with product matching on retail shelves I highly recommend you start with this product matching architecture blog post to understand the entire pipeline, and why we use a similarity based approach for SKU image matching over a class based system.
+If you are unfamiliar with product matching on retail shelves, I highly recommend you start with our breakdown of how AI product recognition works in 2026 to understand the entire pipeline, and why we use a similarity based approach for SKU image matching on store shelves over a class based system.

 I also recommend taking a look at our previous version of this product SKU image classification model that does a great job of outlining the process for reaching these benchmarks.
 This workflow is where we went from CLIP to Fashion CLIP with customizations to the architecture to fit this domain.